Theme Explorer

 Froghall, Churnet Valley

 A view looking south west over the bridge which carries the main road over the River Churnet and the Churnet Valley branch of the North Staffordshire Railway.
-The Station Hotel is the building seen on ...
+The Railway Hotel is the building seen on ...

 Fundraising for the Purple Cross, Pall Mall, Hanley